Estimated reading time: 8 mins

-The thing with an indiscreet boss is that s/he is breaking an essential pillar of a great relationship at workplace – s/he is breaking your trust.
-Moreover, it does not have to be only telling people things about you – it can also be that s/he is sharing information that you should not know and is trusting that you will be much more discreet than him/her.
+The thing with an indiscreet boss is that they are breaking an essential pillar of a great relationship at workplace – they are breaking your trust.
+Moreover, it does not have to be only telling people things about you – it can also be that they are sharing information that you should not know and is trusting that you will be much more discreet than him/her.
 Either way, it is wrong and shows that the person cannot be trusted.
 In this blog, I will highlight all the not-so-cool things your boss can be talking about and how you can deal with these weird situations.

 - Discuss the Circumstances, Avoid the People – One tried and tested method of yours truly is to divert the conversation towards the circumstances and away from the people.
 So let us say, if your boss says anything about a colleague’s communication skills, talk about what exercises the company can hold to improve everyone’s communication skills.
 This might encourage your boss to have a more meaningful, productive conversation and not just some insulting party of a team member.

-- Give a Fresh Perspective – If you are comfortable enough with your boss (and that is a Big IF), you might want to give a counterbalance notion to his/her judgement.
-For instance, if your boss complains to you about a colleague coming in late at work, you might want to counter that by telling how the same colleague is still able to deliver things in time or how s/he makes up for the lost time by sitting late.
-This will tell your boss that you will not simply agree with whatever s/he says.
+- Give a Fresh Perspective – If you are comfortable enough with your boss (and that is a Big IF), you might want to give a counterbalance notion to their judgement.
+For instance, if your boss complains to you about a colleague coming in late at work, you might want to counter that by telling how the same colleague is still able to deliver things in time or how they make up for the lost time by sitting late.
+This will tell your boss that you will not simply agree with whatever they say.

 - Stay Neutral to the Situation – It is possible that your boss will continue escalating the situation and harp on that colleague.
 However, you should try to remain as neutral as you can.
 Keep yourself diplomatic, so that if someone was secretly taping you, there should be nothing to make you feel ashamed.

-Give your Boss a Break.
 I would also advise you all not to be too critical of your bosses.
 Do not hold your bosses to a standard that is not achievable.
 We all are humans and we can get frustrated at times, making us want to confide in people who we trust.
 Cut your boss some slack and let him/her blurt out some words if it is a one-off.
-However, if you think that this is more of a habit and a routine that s/he follows almost regularly, then you might want to believe that your boss really is someone who is indiscreet and untrustworthy.
+However, if you think that this is more of a habit and a routine that they follow almost regularly, then you might want to believe that your boss really is someone who is indiscreet and untrustworthy.